samathaluca/new-lazycamp/test.md

 Android Brower,
 Samsung Browser

-wrote unitests which run successfully but I did not gain enough confidence in my ability to write automated tests to negate the need for the manual tests.
+Unitests ran successfully before changing tp Postgres database.
+I did not gain enough confidence in my ability to write automated tests to negate the need for the manual tests.
 I understand that automated tests and TDD and essential when numerous people are working on the same project but as the sole contributor to the project my preference was reliance on manual testing.
 I also believe that in development work few customers are willing to pay for time taken to write the tests on their code so after grasping the basics of writing automated tests I concentrated efforts on user stories and testing that would reveal bugs the user will see when browsing.